Henry Davis (baseball)

-Henry Cummings Davis (born September 21, 1999) is an American professional baseball catcher and right fielder for the Pittsburgh Pirates of Major League Baseball (MLB).
+Henry Davis (born September 21, 1999) is an American professional baseball catcher and right fielder for the Pittsburgh Pirates of Major League Baseball (MLB).
 He played college baseball for the University of Louisville.
 Davis was the first overall selection in the 2021 MLB draft, and made his MLB debut in 2023.

 Amateur career

 Davis attended Fox Lane High School in Bedford, New York.
 As a junior in 2017, he batted .429.
 In 2018, his senior year, he batted .441 with seven home runs and 32 runs batted in (RBI).
 He was named the Perfect Game New York Player of the Year, the Section 1 Player of the Year, and also earned all-state honors.
 He was undrafted in the 2018 Major League Baseball draft and enrolled at the University of Louisville to play college baseball for the Louisville Cardinals.

 In 2019, Davis' freshman season at Louisville, he appeared in 45 games (making 35 starts) and batted .280/.345/.386 with three home runs and 23 RBI.
 After the 2019 season, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League, and had two hits in 15 at bats.
 As a sophomore in 2020, he hit .372/.481/.698 with three home runs and 13 RBI over 14 games before the season was cancelled due to the COVID-19 pandemic.
 For the 2021 season, Davis hit .370/.482/.663 with 15 home runs and 48 RBI while registering 31 walks and 24 strikeouts over fifty games.
 In college, he exclusively played catcher on defense.
 He was named to the All-Atlantic Coast Conference First-Team and also garnered All-American honors.